 After the loading is done, ensure that the loading facilities and loading bay is cleaned and disinfected before further use.

-Watch the video below where pig333.com show do and don’ts when it come to loading pigs.
+Watch the video below where pig333.com show the does and don’ts when it comes to loading pigs.

 On-farm pest control